Keith-Hon/image-object-detection-flask/README.md

 # image-object-detection-flask

+Introduction:
+This flask app detects objects from image by a url.
+It downloads an image from the url and do inference with mobilenet_v2 by google.

+Dependency:
-This flask app uses tensorflow/tensorflow:latest docker image to setup environment to use tensorflow
+tensorflow/tensorflow:latest docker image to setup environment to use tensorflow

 Installation:
 1. virtualenv env